tommyku/blog3/content/blog/doing-things-the-layman-way.md

 couple years of hard-earned experiece in founding EventXtra whilst I am strictly from several years of engineering background.

-As an engineer I my pride wasn't hurt, instead I was intrigued to employ what Angus'd have employed in many engineering problems I am facing daily.
+As an engineer my ego wasn't hurt, instead I was intrigued to employ what Angus'd have employed in many engineering problems I am facing daily.

 Building a program to automate and perform a computationally expensive task